Nature’s art

 This tree stump near the Penglai River, Lion’s Head Mountain, northern Taiwan, resembles a hissing dragon.
 (Photo copyright © by Kaj Halberg)

-Dancing man, wearing a spiny mask? – No, a withered common thorn-apple with fruits.
+Dancing man, wearing a spiny mask? – No, a withered common thorn-apple (Datura stramonium) with fruits.
+This species is described on the page Plants: Plants in folklore and poetry.
 To the left a cultivated species of comfrey (Symphytum). – Funen, Denmark.
 (Photo copyright © by Kaj Halberg)

 Two species of false cypresses, of the genus Chamaecyparis, are native to Taiwan, the Taiwan red cypress (C. formosensis) and the Taiwan yellow cypress (C. obtusa var. formosana), both growing in areas of high precipitation at medium elevations, between 1,300 and 2,600 m altitude.